Zaheen-Ayesha/MarketingAnalysis_Shopeasy/README.md

-## Marketing Analytics Project: Optimizing ShopEasy's Customer Engagement and Conversion Rates
+## Marketing Analytics Project: Optimizing ShopEasy's Customer Engagement and Conversion Rates Using SQL, Python, Power BI

 ### Objective:
 The primary objective of this project was to analyze and optimize ShopEasy's marketing strategies to address declining customer engagement, reduced conversion rates, and high marketing expenses.
 By leveraging data from customer reviews, social media interactions, and campaign performance metrics, the project aimed to uncover actionable insights that could enhance marketing efficiency and overall customer satisfaction.